 I have not found too many Christians who are that intense in their consecration that they truthfully can say they are obeying Christ in every area of their lives.
 Satan has deceived God’s people into believing it is impossible to please Him.
 It is not!
 The one who never can be pleased is Satan!

-Please tell me if I am mistaken, and that in actuality all of those who have “accepted Christ” are prepared to govern the nations of the earth; are ready to walk with the Consuming Fire; and have enough faith to stand in victory before Antichrist, the False Prophet, and Satan himself.
+Please tell me if I am mistaken, and that in actuality all of those who have “accepted Christ” are prepared to govern the nations of the earth, are ready to walk with the Consuming Fire, and have enough faith to stand in victory before Antichrist and the False Prophet and Satan himself.

 And now to the some of the numerous roles and tasks that are required in the Kingdom of God, once it has been installed upon the earth.